 You live in an apartment, and your consumption of vegetables is minimal… what if you opted for an indoor vegetable patch?
-Convenient and eye-catching, it is becoming an true trend.
+Easy and eye-catching, it is becoming a true trend.

 Don’t think that a balcony is absolutely necessary to have the right to your own vegetable patch when living in an apartment.
 A new fad is trending: the indoor vegetable patch.
 There are just a few rules to follow…

 Guidelines for an indoor vegetable patch

 First of all, select the location for your vegetable patch: kitchen, living room, dining room… What is important here is to choose a luminous room and to set the vegetable patch near a sunlit window.
 Then, the serious stuff begins.
 You’ll first have to decide what type of containers you wish to use to set up your plants: clay pots, garden boxes, containers.
 Check that they’ve got a hole in the bottom to drain excess water from your cultivated plants, and that adapted saucers will let you recover excess water.

 Now, time to choose the plants.
 You can perfectly pair several plants together in a single garden box, as long as they share the same needs in terms of water, nutrients, and that they’re planted at the same period.
 Clearly, if you aim for this vegetable patch to produce food for consumption and not have it only as an ornamental garden, check that all of your plants are edible.

 Salespeople in horticulture stores will know what to recommend depending on your expectations and needs.
 Thus, some among you will prefer to grow herbs and spices such as basil, chervil, thyme, parsley, chives, coriander or mint.
 Still others will dote on vegetables such as tomatoes, radishes or even lettuce!
 In that case, you’ll really just need to snip off leaves just before dinner!
 Amateurs of strawberries will also rejoice in growing their favorite fruit, but take note that you’ll need to set the stage for them to cascade down.